 The Department of Public Safety and representatives from the Physical Facilities Management- Thompson Facilities continuously conduct surveys and checks of the University properties for deficiencies.
-For example, checking areas throughout the campuses where exterior and interior lights may be needed for better illumination; checking doors with automatic locking mechanisms to ensure each is operating properly and maintaining the landscape.
+Assessment standards include exterior and interior lighting, checking doors with automatic locking mechanisms tor proper operation, and landscape maintenance for pedestrian visibility.
 If deficiencies are found, University community members are instructed to submit a service request to the Physical Facilities Management for repairs.
-To report building or ground deficiencies, please contact the Work Control Call Center, Physical Facilities Management- Thompsons (202) 806-1000 for work requests.
+To report building or ground deficiencies, please contact the Work Control Call Center, Physical Facilities Management at (202) 806-1000.